rmourey26/gpt-one/README.md

 - SMART on FHIR app demo navlink
 - Radix and Material UI

+## Convert to AWS Cloudformation
-## Head to github.com/rmourey26/appsync-gpt to deploy this or any other NextJS app as a full stack, enterprise grade AWS Cloudformation
+- Head to github.com/rmourey26/appsync-gpt to deploy this or any other NextJS app as a full stack, enterprise grade AWS Cloudformation